Overview of Washington Testing Requirements

-- Only Praxis II tests for the ESA certificates for Professional School Counselor and School Psychologist will be used by the state of Washington.
+- Only The Praxis Series tests for the education staff associate (ESA) certificates for Professional School Counselor and School Psychologist will be used by the state of Washington.

 Who Must Take the Tests?

-Prior to entering a teacher education program at your college or university, you may be required to take the Washington Educator Skills Tests-Basic (WEST-B) tests to demonstrate your qualifications.
+Prior to entering an educator preparation program at your college or university, you may be required to take the Washington Educator Skills Tests-Basic (WEST-B) tests to demonstrate your qualifications.

 In Washington, you must take the Washington Educator Skills Tests-Endorsements (WEST-E) for designated content endorsements.